RaduB20/LiDAR_object_detection/README.md

 - Plotted DBSCAN cluster results, with bounding boxes and vehicles color-coded.

-- Tracking of the vehicles accros frames
+- Tracking of the vehicles across frames

 ## Data

-The data is represent in .csv files, which represent the point cloud obtained with the help of LiDAR.
+The data is represented in .csv files, which correspond to the point cloud obtained with the help of LiDAR.
 For the static frames, the data can be found in the **data** folder, whereas for the video, the data can be found in the **pointcloud** folder